These 10 ideas for urban gardening in small spaces will greenify your life, no matter where you live!

 In 2008, for the first time in history, more than half of the world’s population was reported to be living in cities.
 By 2030 this number will swell to almost 5 billion, with most of this urban growth expected to be concentrated in Africa and Asia.

-We’ve found 10 ideas for urban gardening, keeping in mind the small outdoor spaces city folk need to work in–and best of all, some of these ideas even work when there’s no outdoor space whatsoever.
+We’ve found 10 ideas for urban gardening, keeping in mind the small outdoor spaces city folks need to work in.
+And best of all, some of these ideas even work when there’s no outdoor space whatsoever.